MrYsLab/s3-extend/docs/esp_blocks.md

 #### Read Sonar
 This block allows you to connect an HC-SR04 type device.
 It has two parameters, both containing a drop-down list of valid PINs.
-The first parameter allows you to select a trigger pin and the second an echo pin.
+The first parameter allows you to select a trigger pin, and the second an echo pin.
 It returns the measured distance in centimeters.

 <br> <br> <br>